What else can you do with your GPS-Receiver when you are bored? Besides geocaching, stomping signs in corn fields and

 If I let record my program the trails of the sats for 2 days it delivers that corresponding image:

-The horizontal alignment of the images does match very good, whereas the vertical angular range in the classical panorama is much smaller.
-The GPS-image has in the horizontal axis
+The horizontal alignment of the images does match very good, whereas the vertical angular range in the photographic panorama is much smaller.
+The GPS-image has 360 pixel for azimuth in the horizontal axis

-360 pixel for azimuth and in the vertical axis 90 pixel for elevation angle, so both have 1° resolution.
-Left and right is north direction, there the panorama should be stitched
+and 90 pixel for elevation angle in the vertical axis, so both have 1° resolution.
+Outer left and right ends are north direction, there the panorama should be stitched

 GPS receiver to accout for the increasing TOF uncertainty caused by the long way through athmosphere.
 I have drawn the horizon and the 5° line also in the classical panorama.